ssitkowx/BitmapConverter/README.md

 Script is used to convert bitmaps to images.
 Script works with such file formats as jpg, bmp, gif, and png.

 # II.
 Assumptions:
-The code stored in BitmapConverter.py is adapted to ILI9341 settings in EvolutionBoard project:
+The code stored in BitmapConverter.py is adapted to ILI9341 settings in my internal project(s):
 - Eight bits pixels packed in sixteen bits data,
 - Sixteen bits data in big endian format,
-- Bitmaps converted to images wrapped in .h files.
+- Bitmaps converted to images wrapped in .hpp files.

 # III.
 Structure:
 - BitmapConverter